Tallahassee, Florida: Climate

 Summer is characterized by brief intense showers and thunderstorms that form along the afternoon sea breeze from the Gulf of Mexico.
 The daily mean temperature in July, the hottest month, is 82.9 °F. Conversely, the winter is markedly cooler, with a January daily average temperature of 51.0 °F. There is an average of 34.6 nights with a minimum at or below freezing, and on average, the window for freezing temperatures is from November 22 thru March 16, allowing a growing season of 250 days.
-With the data from the 1991–2020 normals, Tallahassee is in USDA zone 9a by a small margin, the coldest temperature of the year usually being about 20.2 °F. Temperature readings below 15 °F are very rare, having last occurred on January 11, 2010.
+With the data from the 1991–2020 normals, Tallahassee is in a USDA 9a zone by a small margin, the coldest temperature of the year usually being about 20.2 °F. Temperature readings below 15 °F are very rare, having last occurred on January 11, 2010.

 During the Great Blizzard of 1899 the city reached −2 °F on February 13, which remains Florida's only recorded subzero reading.
-At the time, Tallahassee's record low was colder than the record low in Tromsø, Norway.
 The record cold daily maximum is 22 °F, set on the same day as the all-time record low.
 More recently, a 28 F daily maximum was recorded in 1985.
 Conversely, the record warm daily minimum is 81 °F on July 15, 1980.

 However, the city itself is considerably warmer than the airport where the National Weather Service records its data from, even though the National Weather Service does not record data from it.
 This is due to an urban heat island, which creates an average disparity of 5.8 °F (3.2 °C) and is especially pronounced during winter.